 OLED panels like this one don't have a backlight, so they don't require a local dimming feature.
 However, with a near-infinite contrast ratio, there isn't any blooming around bright objects, and it's the equivalent of a perfect local dimming feature.
 We still film these videos on the monitor so you can see how the screen performs and compare it with a monitor that has local dimming.

 The ASUS PG27AQDM has okay SDR brightness but isn't nearly as bright as the advertised 450 cd/m².
 While it's brighter than the LG 27GR95QE-B, it still isn't bright enough to fight glare in a very bright room, so visibility can be an issue.
+If you're looking for a monitor that gets much brighter, check out the ASUS ROG Strix OLED XG27AQDMG.
 These results are from after calibration in 'User Mode' GameVisual, which is the name for the picture mode, with the Brightness at its max and Uniform Brightness disabled.
 This setting helps reduce the Automatic Brightness Limiter (ABL), but it also keeps the brightness the same across different scenes, and the screen is dimmer, which you can see here:

-The firmware update allows small highlights to get extremely bright, but there's an aggressive ABL that causes large highlights to be very dim, and the changes in brightness can be noticeable even while gaming.
-The update also fixes the EOTF, as it follows the target PQ curve perfectly until there's a sharp cut-off at the peak brightness, meaning it gets the brightest it can before letting your PC do any tone mapping.
+Lastly, it follows the target PQ curve perfectly until there's a sharp cut-off at the peak brightness, meaning it gets the brightest it can before letting your PC do any tone mapping, but you need to update it to the latest firmware for the best performance.

 Unlike in SDR, there's a setting in HDR called Adjustable Brightness that lets you change the Brightness setting if you want something with less aggressive ABL, but it also makes the screen dimmer.
 When enabling this setting and leaving the Brightness at its max, the brightness of the display is the same as leaving Adjustable Brightness off.